grpc/grpc.io/content/en/docs/guides/auth.md

 the corresponding options can be set in the `SslCredentialsOptions` parameter passed to the factory method.

+{{% alert title="Note" color="info" %}}
+  Non-Posix-compliant systems such as Windows need to specify certificate locations since the defaults assume a posix filesystem.
+{{% /alert %}}

 #### Using Google token-based authentication